karmaniverous/stan/.stan/system/stan.project.md

   - `dist/cli` (executables, with shebang),
   - `dist/types` (d.ts bundle).
 - Use the `@` alias at build time via Rollup alias config.
+- d.ts bundling: apply the alias plugin alongside `rollup-plugin-dts` in the types build to resolve `"@/..."` path aliases reliably.
 - The `stan.dist/` build is used for internal CLI testing (`npm run stan:build`) and is cleaned after build.
 ## CLI defaults via configuration (opts.cliDefaults)

 The CLI honors phase‑scoped defaults when flags are omitted.
 Precedence is: